simonsobs/socs/docs/agents/acti_camera.rst

     of the cameras on the network.
     The ``--locations`` argument should be a list of names for camera locations.
     This should be in the same order as the list of IP addresses.
+    The ``--resolutions`` argument should be a list of resolutions for each camera.
+    For example, ``N640x480,100`` gives a 640x480 image with 100% quality.

 Docker Compose
 ``````````````